AP Top 25: Georgia has No. 1 on lock, ‘Bama drops to No. 10 | Times Leader

 Georgia tightened its hold on No. 1 in The Associated Press college football poll Sunday, with TCU climbing up to No. 4 and Alabama dropping all the way to No. 10.

-The Bulldogs had their strongest support of the season after in a 1-2 matchup on Saturday.
-Georgia received 61 of 63 first-place votes from the media panel in the AP Top 25 presented by Regions Bank.
+The Bulldogs had their strongest support of the season after manhandling Tennessee in a 1-2 matchup on Saturday.
+Georgia received 62 of 63 first-place votes from the media panel in the AP Top 25 presented by Regions Bank.

 No. 2 Ohio State got the other first-place vote.
 Michigan moved up a spot to No. 3 and TCU jumped three spots to its highest ranking since late in the 2017 season.